MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## July 28, 2020

-Version XXX of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version XXX include the following new feature.
+Version 403.2007.22001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 400.0.3.36 include the following new feature.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|